rsksmart/rif-relay-contracts/Readme.md

 const iForwarderAbi = IForwarder.abi;
 ```

-**Note: you can't use `npm i --save @rsksmart/rif-relay-contracts` to install this dependency since we don't have a release version at this time.
-A way to install it for now is to add to your dependencies on the `package.json` file this line `"@rsksmart/rif-relay-contracts": "https://github.com/anarancio/rif-relay-contracts",` and then run `npm i`**
+**Note: you can't use `npm i --save @rsksmart/rif-relay-contracts` to install this dependency since there is no released version at this time.
+An alternative is to add the line `"@rsksmart/rif-relay-contracts": "https://github.com/anarancio/rif-relay-contracts",` to your dependencies listed in the `package.json` file, and then run `npm i`.**

-**IMPORTANT: when you publish a version postinstall scripts must be disabled.
-This is disabled by default, don't push any changes to the postinstall scripts section in the `package.json` file.**
+### Development

-#### How to add new resources
+#### Adding new files

-You always can add new solidity files inside the contracts folder at the root of this repository, but you need to understand a few rules before doing that.
+You always can add new solidity files inside the contracts folder at the root of this repository, but note that:

-1. The first thing you always need to make sure of is that `postinstall` scripts are enabled in the `package.json` file.
+1. Make sure that `postinstall` scripts are enabled in the `package.json` file.
 These are disabled by default due to distribution issues (which will be solved in the future).
 2. If your new file is not meant to be used outside this repository (internal contract or contract that will not be manually instantiated) then you don't need to worry about anything else than just making solidity compile using `npm run compile` and making the linter work running `npm run lint:sol`.

-3. If your file it's a contract that needs to be manually instantiated or referenced from outside this project then you need to follow some steps.
-Basically you make your changes on solidity, then run `npm run compile` and `npm run lint:sol`, if everything went well then your next step should be going to the `index.ts` file in the root of this project and add those new contracts/interfaces to the import/export declarations like this.
+3. If your file is a contract that needs to be manually instantiated or referenced from outside this project, you'll also need to run `npm run compile` and `npm run lint:sol`.
+If everything goes well, go to the `index.ts` file at the root of this project and add those new contracts/interfaces to the import/export declarations:
 ```typescript
    const SomeContract = require('./build/contracts/SomeContract.json');